Category:

 Allbirds homepage screenshot

-Allbirds have been one of the original high profile success stories for Shopify in this rise of the DTC brand era.
+Allbirds has been one of the original high-profile success stories for Shopify in this rise of the direct-to-consumer (DTC) brand era.
 So it wasn’t a huge surprise that they’d continue to be the poster child with a Hydrogen site rebuild.
-But given the size they are now, it is a big statement of confidence that they would go all-in with it.
+But given the size they are now, it is a big statement of confidence that they would go all in with it.

-It might not be super noticeable at a glance that there is any difference to a standard Liquid build - standard URL structure still in place, and no significant difference in load speed to the user.
-There are small, nice touches such as the Allbirds logo on page load transition.
+It might not be super noticeable at first glance that there is any difference to a standard Liquid build; the standard URL structure still is in place, and there is no significant difference in load speed to the user.
+There are small, nice touches such as the Allbirds logo on the page load transition.

-But under the hood there are complex international considerations: localising onsite to serve 35 countries, and running 50 retail stores.
-A mobile app also integrates Shopify via storefront API taking orders.
-A real omni-channel architecture, maximising the tech stack.
+But under the hood, there are complex international considerations: localizing onsite to serve 35 countries and running 50 retail stores.
+A mobile app also integrates Shopify via a storefront API taking orders and a real omnichannel architecture that maximizes the tech stack.

 SKIMS

-Skims would similarly count as a Shopify poster child, and the second really high profile early adopter of Hydrogen and Oxygen.
+Skims would similarly count as a Shopify poster child and the second high-profile early adopter of Hydrogen and Oxygen.

 Similarly, they’ve also scaled to a huge extent and are serving a large number of regions internationally with their setup.
-Being critical, the UX across site still has a lot of room for improvement and isn’t visually exceptional - again nothing would jump out as being really unique from how it would look with a Liquid theme.
+Being critical, the user experience (UX) across the site still has a lot of room for improvement and isn’t visually exceptional.
+Again, nothing would jump out as being unique from how it would look with a Liquid theme.

-But one thing that does stand out, and really sets the site apart from a typical Liquid build on Shopify is the load speeds when browsing the site.
+But one thing that does stand out and sets the site apart from a typical Liquid build on Shopify is the load speeds when browsing the site.
 It is rapid.
-I’m always keen to stress that a Headless build in general doesn’t equal a lightning fast site, but it creates the potential for it if built well.
-They’ve done a fantastic job with this, and it starts to show the potential performance benefits that can be achieved with Hydrogen.
+I’m always keen to stress that a headless build, in general, doesn’t equal a lightning-fast site, but it creates the potential for it if built well.
+They’ve done a fantastic job with this, and it starts to show the potential performance benefits that can be achieved with

 Denim Tears